MyMortgageInsider asked ASHI-certified home inspector Reuben Saltzman all about home inspections and why they are important.

 MMI: Should a homebuyer get an inspection prior to making an offer on the house?
 Or should they wait until the offer is accepted?

 Reuben: Here in Minnesota, it’s standard practice for the home inspection to happen after the offer has been accepted by the seller.
-Most buyers are given a three to five day window to have the home inspection done.
-If major issues are identified, the purchase agreement can be revised or cancelled.
+Most buyers are given a three to five-day window to have the home inspection done.
+If major issues are identified, the purchase agreement can be revised or canceled.

 MMI: What’s the biggest surprise to the prospective homebuyer when they see your inspection report?
 Or does the homebuyer usually attend the home inspection with you?